hotwired/stimulus-site/_handbook/05_working_with_external_resources.md

 Reload the page again.
 You'll see a new request being issued every 5 seconds in the Network inspector.

-# Managing the Whole Lifecycle
+# Cleaning Up

 Our `setInterval` timer starts on `connect()`, but there's nothing to stop it from running.
-If we navigate using Turbolinks or remove the element by some other means, our timer will keep ticking and continue making network requests.
-Let's fix that by keeping a reference to the timer and canceling it on `disconnect()`:
+If we navigate away using Turbolinks or remove the element by some other means, the timer will keep ticking and continue making network requests.
+Let's fix that by keeping a reference to the timer and canceling on `disconnect()` when the element disappears:

 ```js
   disconnect() {